×

 We asked people in Germany if they could share any humorous cultural blunders they commited.
 They wrote:

 "Try to be aware of local customs and courtesies to avoid making a cultural faux pas in Germany.
 Respect, politeness and courtesy are highly valued in German culture.
 Avoid making any disparaging remarks about the German language, culture or people.
 Unlike some other countries, it is considered impolite to dress casually when attending social events and it is also frowned upon to be late for appointments.
-Be aware that it can be considered rude to point at people or objects with the index finger, and in general public displays of affection are not encouraged," explained one person living in Germany.
+Be aware that it can be considered rude to point at people or objects with the index finger, and in general public displays of affection are not encouraged," remarked one foreigner who made the move to Germany.

 Get Quote